The Psochic Hegemony Diagram - Full Screen

 Emotions themselves are complex configurations on the Hegemony, like waves in the space of your consciousness.
 They are comprised of infinitesimal 0.0....1Θ e-units.
 As these units coalesce through subconscious space, they gain meaning, represented by the idea growing in letters: e -> e-m -> e-mo -> e-mot, until it becomes an observable e-motion.
 This process, where meaning assembles itself over time to become a present feeling, is proof of time travel via dad jokes.
 There is literally no other way to describe this process accurately.

-The Four Core Perspectives:
+The Four Core Perspectives (Qualitative Analysis)

 Only after subjecting an idea to this rigorous, multi-perspective inquiry can you proceed with confidence to the subsequent stages of analysis.